AndroidHensen/FastCamera/README.md

 # FastCamera

-A simple, practical camera for Android.You can use FastCamera to Start system camera,then Compress images,crop pictures,or do nothing.It can be used to upload pictures and modify images and so on.
+A simple, practical camera for Android.You can use FastCamera to Start system camera,then Compress images,crop pictures,or do nothing.It can be used to upload pictures and modify avatar and so on.

 <img src="/preview/preview1.png" height="400px"></img>
 <img src="/preview/preview2.png" height="400px"></img>